fabiokung/heroku-ssh/Readme.md

 ## Known issues

 * No concurrent connections.
 Currently only a single connection is supported.
-* Dynos will stop accepting new connections for 10s after one terminates.
+* Dynos will stop accepting new ssh connections for 10s after one terminates.
 * Lack of visibility on errors.
 * Alpha stage.
 * Dyno uuids not available in the heroku API (eg.: `heroku ps` could list them).